Lewis and Sarah Boggs House

 Lewis and Sarah Boggs House is a historic home located in Center Township, Marshall County, Indiana.
-It was built about 1855, and is a two-story, Greek Revival style I-house with a rear ell.
+It was built circa 1855, and is a two-story, Greek Revival style I-house with a rear ell.
 It has a side gable roof and sits on a split-face granite foundation.
 It features corner boards that form Doric order pilasters.

 It was listed on the National Register of Historic Places in 2012.